-Defendant Anile used the two-story property located at 4064 Founders Club Drive in Sarasota, Florida ("Founders Club") as his residence.11 It was owned by relief defendant
+Defendant Anile used the two-story property located at 4064 Founders Club Drive in Sarasota, Florida ("Founders Club") as his residence.10 It was owned by relief defendant 4064 Founders Club Drive, LLC.

-11 Similarly, 4058 Founders Club Drive in Sarasota, Florida is a vacant lot (the "Founders Club Lot") owned by 4058 Founders Club Drive, LLC.
-Defendant Anile was a principal of that entity, although it is not a relief defendant.
-The Founders Club Lot appears to have been purchased on March 26, 2018 for approximately \$190,000.
-There is no mortgage.
-The 2020 tax assessed value of the Founders Club Lot is \$119,300.
-The DOJ obtained a final judgment (footnote cont'd)

-4064 Founders Club Drive, LLC.
 Defendant Anile was a principal of that entity until the Receiver's appointment.
 The property contains approximately 7,230 square feet, including five bedrooms, numerous bathrooms, a wine cellar, game room, theater room, and a pool.
 Founders Club appears to have been purchased on October 20, 2017 for approximately \$1,775,000.
 Steven and Natalee Herrig hold a \$1,065,000 mortgage on the property with a balloon payment due on October 20, 2021.
 The 2020 tax assessed value of Founders Club is \$1,365,100.
+The DOJ obtained a final judgment of forfeiture with respect

-The DOJ obtained a final judgment of forfeiture with respect to this property on August 30, 2019.
+10 Similarly, 4058 Founders Club Drive in Sarasota, Florida is a vacant lot (the "Founders Club Lot") owned by 4058 Founders Club Drive, LLC.
+Defendant Anile was a principal of that entity, although it is not a relief defendant.
+The Founders Club Lot appears to have been purchased on March 26, 2018 for approximately \$190,000.
+There is no mortgage.
+The 2020 tax assessed value of the Founders Club Lot is \$119,300.
+The DOJ obtained a final judgment of forfeiture with respect to this property on August 20, 2019.
 See FA Doc.
-65. The Receiver initially listed the property for sale at \$2,250,000 and has since reduced the price to \$1,950,000.12
+63. The Receiver has recently entered into an agreement to sell the Founders Club Lot for \$195,000, and he has moved the Court to approve the transaction.